khaled-badenjki/my-money/README.md

 Then run docker compose with this command

     docker-compose up --build -d

    Once the build is done, you can start interacting with the tool.
 To see a list of available commands, do this:

     docker-compose run app node index.js --help

+If this is the **first time** to run the app, you will need to create the database and run migrations.
+Do the following:

+    docker-compose run app npx sequelize-cli db:create
+    docker-compose run app npx sequelize-cli db:migrate

 And you are ready to go :rocket:
 > when dealing with long commands like this ⬆️, I like to create an alis to make my life easier.
 So i encourage you to create an alias called `mm` (for MyMoney):